teng4/demo_UDP_slx2python/README.md

 # Instruction
 In order to run the python code in VScode, you need to do the following,

 (1) conda create -n test2 python=3.7  #create a new env named "test2" (or whatever name you want).

 (2) conda activate test  #activate the env "test2".

-(3) conda matplotlib #using pip to install whatever packages are required when you try to run the python code in VScode.
+(3) pip install matplotlib  #using pip to install whatever packages are required when you try to run the python code in VScode.

 # Example Results